jpag/es6-classes-babel-webpack/readme.md

-# ES6 Classes with Webpack + Babel
+# Vanilla JS, ES6 Classes, with Webpack loading + Babel transpiler

 ## Why
-I don't want to work in dependency hell.
-Right out of the gate this framework is very lean.
-And does not rely on specific frameworks or other libraries.
+A lot of frameworks have massive APIs and dependency hell.
+Right out of the gate this framework is nothing but some basic JS class structures with empty functions and extends.
+It does not rely on specific frameworks or other libraries.
+It tries to be as vanilla JS as possible.

     -It is pure ES6, managed by webpack, and transpiled by Babel.
     -NPM is the package and script manager, all in the packages.json file.